csoneira/HV_SCAN_APP/README.md

 ### Example Workflow
 1. The script will prompt for user inputs.
-2. It will load the data for the specified station and date range.
-3. If the data file is missing or outdated, it will download it from Google Drive.
+2. If the data file is missing or outdated, it will download it from Google Drive.
-4. The script will perform calculations and generate the requested plots.
+3. The script will perform calculations and generate the requested plots.
-5. Press any key in the terminal to exit after viewing the plots.

 ---